Panblack/ezdpl/README.md

 =====
 Easy deployment of linux server apps.

-Use simple ssh and shell scripts to deploy, upgrade, rollback, reconfigure linux servers.
+Use simple ssh and shell scripts to deploy, upgrade, rollback and reconfigure linux servers.

 #Important!
    Warning: This project is still being tested.
 Read README carefully and try it at your own risk.